enochchau/bulb.nvim/README.md

 which takes a fair amount of time.
 Bulb only loads the bare minimum it needs, the Fennel compiler is only loaded when a compilation command is called.

-## License

-- `bulb/fennel.lua` is licensed under MIT.
-The License is included at `./FENNEL_LICENSE`.

-The rest of this code is currently unlicensed.

-## TODO

-1. store the bulb cache in a seperate preload file so that it doesn't add to the runtime when loading the general preload file
-2. Parallel compilation
-3. There's a way to load ftplugins from lua's `require`. might wanna look into that.
-4. Do people lazy load parts of their configs?

-### Optimizations

-1. Check timestamps to see if a file needs to be recompiled.
-   For this we need a dependency graph for macros.
-   We can generate the graph using a compiler plugin like hotpot.
-   We can reuse the cache file to store module metadata (deps, modify time) on global object similar to packer.
-2. Using luv async functions for fs operations.
-3. Using worker threads to do parallel compilation